open-craft/opencraft/documentation/howtos.md

 * In Django Admin > Authentication > Users (`/admin/auth/user/`), there should already be service users created, i.e. `ecommerce_worker` and `discovery_worker`.

-    If not, create them with staff privileges, no password, and set the Full Name so that a user profile is associated with the users.
+    If not, create them with staff privileges, no password.

+    Set a Full Name on `ecommerce_worker` and `discovery_worker`, so that a user profile is associated with the users.

     Add these extra permissions to the `ecommerce_worker`: